-Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Bush?s major disaster declaration issued for Missouri.
+Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama?s emergency declaration issued for Missouri:

 Assistance for the State and Affected Local Governments Can Include as Required: